throwaway-lamden/amm/README.md

 This repo contains the main Rocketswap AMM smart contract and associated tests.

+## Roadmap
+Final product and release on Lamden mainnet are scheduled for early March.

 ## Testing

 You can run unittests by calling the python module.